-Your choice of gas or electric cooker is likely to be influenced by your previous experience of cookers and your personal cooking preferences.
+Your choice of gas or electric cooker is likely to be influenced by your previous experience of cookers, what you kitchen is already set up for and your own personal cooking preferences.

-But there are significant differences in the costs of cooking with gas and electricity.
-If you use an electric cooker you’ll use fewer units of energy but, because electricity costs more than gas per unit, this will end up costing you more.
+If you use an electric cooker, you’ll use fewer units of energy but, because electricity costs more than gas per unit, this will end up costing you more.

 Gas vs electric cookers: pros and cons

-- Cost Gas is cheaper than electricity so you’re likely to save yourself some money if you cook with this fuel.
+Cost Gas is cheaper than electricity, so you’re likely to save yourself some a little money if you cook with this fuel.

 Gas cooker cons

-- Uneven oven temperature You don’t usually find fans in gas ovens, which makes it harder for the heat to circulate.
+Uneven heat distribution.
+You don’t usually find fans in gas ovens, which makes it harder for the heat to circulate.
 This means that a gas oven will usually be hotter at the top than at the bottom.

 Electric cooker pros

-- Even oven temperature Electric ovens offer you more control over the oven temperature, and most have fans to spread the heat right around the cavity.
+Even oven temperature Electric ovens offer you more control over the oven temperature as most have fans to help distribute the heat around the cavity.

-- Easy-to-clean hobs An electric cooker’s ceramic hobs are easier to wipe clean than the hobs and metal risers on a gas cooker.
+Easy-to-clean hobs An electric cooker’s ceramic hob is easier to clean than the burners and metal risers on a gas cooker.